-WOOD: A white oak, Heavy, hard, strong, rather tough, close-grained, durable in contact with the soil.
-Logs often have a large amount of defect.
+WOOD: Heavy, hard, strong, rather tough, close-grained, durable in contact with the soil.

 USES: Fence posts, railroad ties, fuel.
-The bark was formerly a source of tannin.
+The bark is a source of tannin.

-DISTRIBUTION: Confined to upland soils, preferring rocky ridges and bluffs; distributed generally over the upper Piedmont and mountains.
+DISTRIBUTION: Confined to upland soils, preferring rocky ridges and bluffs; distributed generally over the upper piedmont and mountains.

-SWAMP CHESTNUT OAK (Quercus Michauxii Nutt.)
+SWAMP CHESTNUT OAK (Quercus prinus L.)

-DESCRIPTION: Leaves deciduous in autumn, 4 to 9 inches long, 2 3/4 to 41⁄2 inches wide, oblong, tapering at both ends, broadest above the middle, margins scalloped or wavy; dark green, shiny and smooth above, pale green to silvery white and hairy below.
-Fruit a smooth, eggshaped to oblong acorn, 1 to 11⁄2 inches long and enclosed for not more than 1/3 of its length by a thick saucershaped cup; kernel edible.
+DESCRIPTION: Leaves deciduous in autumn, 4 to 9 inches long, 23⁄4 to 41⁄4 inches wide, oblong, tapering at both ends, broadest above the middle, margins scalloped or wavy; dark green, shiny and smooth above, pale green to silvery white and hairy below.
+Fruit a smooth, egg-shaped to oblong acorn, 1 to 11⁄2 inches long and enclosed for not more than 1⁄3 of its length by a thick saucer-shaped cup; kernel edible.
 Bark silvery white or ashy gray, scaly.
 A tree usually 60 to 80 feet high with a tall trunk 2 to 3 feet in diameter, terminating in a round-topped, compact head.